GlauterAnjos/GlauterAnjos/README.md

 ###

-<h4 align="left">I'm looking for my first opportunity as a Front End Developer.
-My previous experience was working as a Paid Traffic Manager in my own company, cashier and packer in a supermarket<br>I have some projects you can take a look at.</h4>
+<h4 align="left">I'm looking for my first opportunity as a Front End Developer.<br>I have some projects you can take a look at.</h4>

 ###